coder-1304/Apache-Solr-doc/search/solr/3- Directory-Layout.md

 - **solr**: Default solr.solr.home directory where Solr creates core directories.
 Must contain solr.xml.
 The core directory in Apache Solr contains metadata and configuration files related to the indexed documents.
 - **solr/configsets**: Contains different configuration options for running Solr, including default and sample configurations.

-## `examples/`

-Solr provides several example documents and configurations to assist users in getting started quickly.
-These examples cover various scenarios and data formats:

-- **exampledocs**: Contains simple CSV, XML, and JSON files for basic Solr interaction, particularly useful with the bin/post tool.

-- **example-DIH**: Offers example configurations for the DataImport Handler (DIH), enabling the import of structured content from databases, email servers, or Atom feeds.

-- **files**: Provides a basic search UI for locally stored documents like Word or PDF files.

-- **films**: Includes a comprehensive dataset about movies in CSV, XML, and JSON formats, facilitating experimentation with Solr's capabilities.